markjnkim/es_mod/02-css/content/lesson-4-queries.md

 Now consider what would happen if we placed our media queries at the top of `style.css` and not at the bottom.
 What do you think would happen then?
 All of the CSS rules we applied in the media queries that override desktop styles would not be applied because the desktop styles were defined later than the media query styles.
 Again, this is because of the browser reading a style sheet from top to bottom.

-> IMPORTANT: Writing media queries that handle screen sizes going from large to small is a good practice when there is already a site created that looks good on a desktop browser screen.
+> **Important:** Writing media queries that handle screen sizes going from large to small is a good practice when there is already a site created that looks good on a desktop browser screen.
 When starting a new site from scratch, however, it is best practice to take a "mobile-first" approach and use `min-width` values instead of `max-width` ones.
 >
 > A "mobile-first" approach means we think about how the site looks like on mobile before anything else.
 The reason behind this is that it is inherently more difficult to make a site look good on a small screen and much easier on a large screen, so think of how it looks on mobile first and build out those CSS styles.
 When you are satisfied with how it looks on mobile, then scale it up for tablets and computer screens.
 >